circle

 News of Moon and Mars landers always includes comments from people who should know better about when we will go to Mars.

 The argument in favour of women & men going into space is that humans for thousands of years have had a built-in desire to see what is over the next horizon.
 We still do, but this cannot be extended into space.
 Humans need air, water and food and we create a lot of harmful waste.
 These essentials make living in space or on the Moon or Mars extremely complicated and expensive.
-Read more Going to Mars_v6 (19.37 KB)
+Read more Going to Mars_v6 (19 Byte)

 Don’t miss the BBC TV ‘The Sky at Night’ for an update of all things Astronomical.
 The presentation style is often juvenile and its broadcast dates are erratic, but its contents are always good.